dvmarcilio/dvmarcilio.github.io/_pages/about.md

 ### Background

-In August 2019, I earned my master's degree from [the University of Brasília (UnB)](https://international.unb.br/), in Brazil, under the supervision of [Prof. Dr. Rodrigo Bonifácio](https://rbonifacio.github.io/).
-During that time, I also had the privilege of working along with [Prof. Dr. Gustavo Pinto](https://gustavopinto.org/), [Prof. Dr. Edna Canedo](https://ednacanedo.github.io/), and Prof. Furia.
+In August 2019, I earned my master's degree from [the University of Brasília (UnB)](https://international.unb.br/) in Brazil, under the supervision of [Prof. Dr. Rodrigo Bonifácio](https://rbonifacio.github.io/).
+During that time, I also had the privilege of working with [Prof. Dr. Gustavo Pinto](https://gustavopinto.org/), [Prof. Dr. Edna Canedo](https://ednacanedo.github.io/), and Prof. Furia.

-My master thesis was awarded 1st place ([in Portuguese](http://ppgi.unb.br/index.php?option=com_content&view=article&id=440:premiomestrado&catid=80&lang=pt&Itemid=489)) in the thesis competition at the Brazilian Symposium on Software Engineering 2020 ([SBES](http://cbsoft2020.imd.ufrn.br/sbes-ctd.php)), which considered master theses defended in Brazil during 2019.
+My master's thesis was awarded 1st place in the thesis competition at the Brazilian Symposium on Software Engineering 2020 ([SBES](http://cbsoft2020.imd.ufrn.br/sbes-ctd.php)), which considered master theses defended in Brazil during 2019.

-Before and during my master's, I worked for more than seven years as a Software Engineer in Brasília, Brazil.
+Before and during my master's, I worked for over seven years as a Software Engineer in Brasília, Brazil.
 This practical experience deeply motivates my research interests.